bacaxnot/hono-auto-docs/examples/basic-app/README.md

 # Basic App Example

-This example demonstrates how to use `@bacaxnot/hono-auto-docs` to automatically generate OpenAPI documentation from your Hono routes using JSDoc annotations.
+This example demonstrates how to use `hono-auto-docs` to automatically generate OpenAPI documentation from your Hono routes using JSDoc annotations.

 ## What's Included